agaszmurlo/bdg-sequila/docs/source/index.rst

    - growing catalogue of utility functions and operations including: `featureCounts`, `countOverlaps` and `coverage`
    - exposed parameters for further performance optimizations
    - integration with third-party tools through SparkSQL JDBC driver
-   - can be used natively in R using SparkR tool
+   - can be used natively in R using sparklyr-sequila package
    - possibility to use SeQuiLa as command line tool without any exposure to Scala/Spark/Hadoop
+   - Docker images available for a quick start

 * SeQuiLa is scalable: